Phoenix Assault Attorney

 Resisting arrest is a class 6 felony when force or threatened force is used, and a class 1 misdemeanor when it involves passive resistance only.

-What is Considered Aggravated Assault in Arizona?
+What Is Considered Aggravated Assault in Arizona?

 In Arizona, aggravated assault is defined under the Arizona Revised Statute (ARS) 13-1204.
 It is typically classified as a felony and can encompass a range of actions.